 Safe Area 01 - Isla Colón (Bocas Town)

-This is the main island where most tourists stay.
+This is the main island where most tourists stay before peeling off to spend a few days on various other islands.
 Isla Colón is relatively safe, with minor incidents of petty theft.
 Stick to well-lit areas at night, especially around bars and restaurants and make sure you walk home as a group.
 Generally the backpackers and tourists are grouped to the waterfront to the north east side of Bocas Town and here you will be absolutely fine, just keep you valuables locked up and keep and eye on how many shots you have had.
 I really enjoyed my stay in Bambuda Bocas Town (there are two Bambudas I will touch on the second one ((which you really should stay in, in a moment)).
 Bambuda was a very comfortable had lockers to keep your items safe and was just far away enough from the parties to get a good night sleep.
+I have put together a backpackers best budget hostels guide below so check it out if you are backpacking on a budget.

 Bambuda Bocas Town (Isla Colón) - A great nights sleep